 If a Complainant elects a hearing before an EEOC AJ, the agency has to defend the action, which means the named manager and relevant witnesses will be involved in the hearing process.
 This includes discovery, and a pre-hearing process in which one party gains information that is in the possession of the other party.
 In preparing for a hearing, agency officials may have to respond to interrogatories, written questions served on the adversary who must provide written replies under oath, or depositions, which are recorded in which both parties can present and cross-examine a witness.

-What happens if the agency does not comply with the EEO process?The agency may be sanctioned.
+The agency may be sanctioned.
 There are several circumstances in which an EEOC AJ may sanction an agency.
 Such circumstances include failure to timely complete an EEO investigation; failure to cooperate during the discovery stage; failure to appear for a status or settlement conference; or failure to produce a witnesses who is a Federal employee.

-What happens if an employee requests time to handle paperwork or carry out other functions related to pursuing an EEO complaint?Agencies must grant "official time" to such an employee.
+Agencies must grant "official time" to such an employee.
 Official time as related to EEO means time on the job used by an employee to work on an EEO complaint or take actions in connection with such complaint.
 The MD-110 defines "reasonable" official time as "whatever is appropriate, under the particular circumstances of the complaint, in order to allow a complete presentation of the relevant information associated with the complaint and to respond to agency requests for information."
 Official time also extends to agency employees acting as representatives for employees entitled to official time.
-(See EEOC's MD-110 @ Chapter 6) Whether the request for official time is reasonable is determined on a case-by-case basis.
+(See EEOC's MD-110 @ Chapter 6 Whether the request for official time is reasonable is determined on a case-by-case basis.

-What happens if an AJ issues a decision on a Complainant’s case?The agency has 40 days upon receipt of the hearing file and the AJ's decision to take final action, which includes the appropriate notices to the Complainant regarding appeal rights.
+The agency has 40 days upon receipt of the hearing file and the AJ's decision to take final action, which includes the appropriate notices to the Complainant regarding appeal rights.
 Failure of the agency to take final action regarding an EEOC AJ’s decision will result in the decision becoming the agency's final action on the case.

-What happens if a Complainant is not satisfied with the AJ’s decision?Once an agency issues a final action or decision, a Complainant may file an appeal with the EEOC.
+Once an agency issues a final action or decision, a Complainant may file an appeal with the EEOC.
 A Complainant may also appeal to the EEOC for non-compliance of a settlement agreement.

 THEORIES OF DISCRIMINATION

 The employee is alleging a claim of "disparate treatment" discrimination, in which the employee is alleging that the agency, through an official or supervisor, intentionally subjected him/her to an adverse action on the bases of race, color, sex, age, national origin, religion, disability, or in retaliation for their participation in protected EEO activity, all protected bases under Federal anti-discrimination laws.
 In sum, the person is alleging he or she was treated less favorably than a comparative employee not in the person’s protected class.

 In the EEO realm, such information is called "direct evidence" that illustrates discriminatory bias or that the person was intentionally subjected to discrimination.
 Direct evidence is not common and usually involves direct statements related to the employee, such as an elderly employee being told by a manager he or she is too old to work in a particular area.

-What happens if an employee who alleges disparate treatment absent any evidence of direct evidence?The employee must establish a "prima facie" case of discrimination by presenting enough evidence to raise an inference of discrimination.
+The employee must establish a "prima facie" case of discrimination by presenting enough evidence to raise an inference of discrimination.
 The framework for establishing a prima facie case was established via case law in McDonnell Douglas Corp. v.
 Green, a 1973 Supreme Court decision that established the burdens each party must meet to prove an allegation of discrimination.
 McDonnell Douglas states that an inference of discrimination can be met by showing that comparative employees outside of the Complainant's protected class were treated more favorably under similar circumstances.
 Protected class is defined as a group of individuals who share the same characteristics that is protected by law from employment discrimination — race, sex, color, national origin, religion, disability, or retaliation for protected EEO activity.
 For employees to be considered similarly situated, all relevant aspects of their work must be close or the same, such as the same manager, job title, etc. Further, under the McDonnell Douglas framework, once a Complainant establishes a prima facie case of discrimination, the burden shifts to the agency to articulate a legitimate, nondiscriminatory explanation for its action.
 If the agency provides such an explanation, the Complainant can still prevail by establishing that the agency's stated reason for its action is pretext for discrimination.

 A Complainant can prevail if the agency fails to provide a legitimate, nondiscriminatory explanation for its action.
 For example, the EEOC has found for the Complainant in situations where the agency's failed to explain its decision and prevented the Complainant from having a full opportunity to demonstrate pretext.
 (See Rodriguez v.
-Dept. of Treasury, EEOC 01983790 (1999) and when the agency's explanation in a race discrimination complaint consisted of general statements that the Complainant was not the best qualified and thus was not selected.
-(See Gale v.
-Dept. of the Air Force, EEOC 0196488 (1988)
+Dept. of Treasury, EEOC 01983790 (1999) and when the agency's explanation in a race discrimination complaint consisted of general statements that the Complainant was not the best qualified and thus was not selected (See Gale v.
+Dept. of the Air Force, EEOC 0196488 (1988).

-What happens if an Administrative Judge (AJ) or the EEOC draw an adverse inference against an agency?The agency may be subject to sanctions.
+The agency may be subject to sanctions.
 An adverse inference is a sanction an AJ can use to address evidentiary misconduct on the part of one party to a complaint.
 In such an instance, the AJ will assume that the evidence at issue would have been favorable to the party that did not engage in any misconduct.

-What happens if an employee requests a reasonable accommodation?The agency is required to accommodate the known physical or mental limitations of an employee or applicant for employment if the employee or applicant is a qualified person with a disability.
+The agency is required to accommodate the known physical or mental limitations of an employee or applicant for employment if the employee or applicant is a qualified person with a disability.
 At NSF, all requests for accommodation are processed through ODI’s Disability Program Manager.

-What happens if an employee alleges he or she is being subjected to discrimination based on harassment?The employee is alleging discriminatory harassment by either supervisors and/or co-workers that is motivated by race, color, sex, religion, national origin, age, disability, or reprisal that are so severe that they have altered the employee's work environment.
+The employee is alleging discriminatory harassment by either supervisors and/or co-workers that is motivated by race, color, sex, religion, national origin, age, disability, or reprisal that are so severe that they have altered the employee's work environment.
 The EEOC has identified two types of discriminatory harassment: (1) harassment that results in a tangible employment action, and (2) harassment that creates a hostile work environment.
-It defines a tangle employment action as a significant change in employment status and includes actions such as hiring and firing; promoting and failing to promote; demotions; reassignments; and decisions resulting in significant changes in benefits or compensation.
-(See EEOC's Enforcement Guidance on Vicarious Employer Liability for Unlawful Harassment by Supervisors, 1999)
+It defines a tangle employment action as a significant change in employment status and includes actions such as hiring and firing; promoting and failing to promote; demotions; reassignments; and decisions resulting in significant changes in benefits or compensation (See EEOC's Enforcement Guidance on Vicarious Employer Liability for Unlawful Harassment by Supervisors, 1999).